-2.4 Load Profiling Guide Revision Procedure
+2.3 Load Profiling Guide Revision Procedure

-2.4.1 Review and Posting of Load Profiling Guide Revision Requests
+2.3.1 Review and Posting of Load Profiling Guide Revision Requests

 - (1) Load Profiling Guide Revision Requests (LPGRRs) shall be submitted electronically to ERCOT by completing the designated form provided on the ERCOT website.
-Excluding ERCOT-sponsored LPGRRs, ERCOT shall provide an electronic return receipt response to the submitter upon receipt of the LPGRR. - (2) The LPGRR shall include the following information: - (a) Description of requested revision and reason for suggested change; - (b) Impacts and benefits of the suggested change on ERCOT market structure, ERCOT operations, and Market Participants to the extent that the submitter may know this information; - (c) List of affected Load Profiling Guide (LPG) sections and subsections; - (d) General administrative information (organization, contact name, etc.); and - (e) Suggested language for requested revision. - (3) ERCOT shall evaluate the LPGRR for completeness and shall notify the submitter within five Business Days of receipt if the LPGRR is incomplete, then ERCOT shall include the reasons for such status.
+Excluding ERCOT-sponsored LPGRRs, ERCOT shall provide an electronic return receipt response to the submitter upon receipt of the LPGRR. - (2) The LPGRR shall include the following information:

+- (a) Description of requested revision and reason for suggested change; - (b) Impacts and benefits of the suggested change on ERCOT market structure, ERCOT operations, and Market Participants, to the extent that the submitter may know this information; - (c) List of affected Load Profiling Guide (LPG) sections and subsections; - (d) General administrative information (organization, contact name, etc.); and - (e) Suggested language for requested revision. - (3) ERCOT shall evaluate the LPGRR for completeness and shall notify the submitter within five Business Days of receipt if the LPGRR is incomplete, including the reasons for such status.
 ERCOT may provide information to the submitter that will correct the LPGRR and render it complete.
-An incomplete

-- LPGRR shall not receive further consideration until it is completed.
-In order to pursue the LPGRR, a submitter must submit a completed version of the LPGRR. - (4) If a submitted LPGRR is complete or upon completion of an LPGRR, ERCOT shall post the LPGRR on the ERCOT website and distribute to the Profiling Working Group (PWG) within three Business Days. - (5) For any ERCOT-sponsored LPGRR, ERCOT shall also post an initial Impact Analysis on the ERCOT website, and distribute it to PWG.
-The initial Impact Analysis will provide PWG with guidance as to potential ERCOT computer systems, operations, or business functions that could be affected by the submitted LPGRR.
+An incomplete LPGRR shall not receive further consideration until it is completed.
+In order to pursue the LPGRR, a submitter must submit a completed version of the LPGRR. - (4) If a submitted LPGRR is complete or upon completion of an LPGRR, ERCOT shall post the LPGRR on the ERCOT website and distribute to the Retail Market Subcommittee (RMS) within three Business Days. - (5) For any ERCOT-sponsored LPGRR, ERCOT shall also post an initial Impact Analysis on the ERCOT website, and distribute it to RMS.
+The initial Impact Analysis will provide RMS with guidance as to potential ERCOT computer systems, operations, or business functions that could be affected by the submitted LPGRR.

-2.4.2 Withdrawal of a Load Profiling Guide Revision Request
+2.3.2 Withdrawal of a Load Profiling Guide Revision Request

 - (1) A submitter may withdraw or request to withdraw an LPGRR by submitting a completed Request for Withdrawal form provided on the ERCOT website.
-ERCOT shall post the submitter's Request for Withdrawal on the ERCOT website within three Business Days of submittal. - (2) The submitter of an LPGRR may withdraw the LPGRR at any time before the PWG recommends approval of the LPGRR.
-If the PWG has recommended approval of the LPGRR, the Request for Withdrawal must be approved by the Commercial Operations Subcommittee (COPS) if the LPGRR has not yet been recommended for approval by COPS. - (3) If COPS has recommended approval of the LPGRR, the Request for Withdrawal must be approved by the Technical Advisory Committee (TAC) if the LPGRR has not yet been approved by TAC. - (4) If TAC has recommended approval of an LPGRR that requires an ERCOT project for implementation, the Request for Withdrawal must be approved by the ERCOT Board if the LPGRR has not yet been approved by the ERCOT Board. - (5) Once an LPGRR that requires an ERCOT project for implementation is approved by the ERCOT Board or an LPGRR that does not require an ERCOT project for implementation is approved by TAC, such LPGRR cannot be withdrawn.
+ERCOT shall post the submitter's Request for Withdrawal on the ERCOT website within three Business Days of submittal. - (2) The submitter of an LPGRR may withdraw the LPGRR at any time before RMS recommends approval of the LPGRR. - (3) If RMS has recommended approval of the LPGRR, the Request for Withdrawal must be approved by the Technical Advisory Committee (TAC) if the LPGRR has not yet been approved or recommended for approval by TAC. - (4) If TAC has recommended approval of an LPGRR, the Request for Withdrawal must be approved by the ERCOT Board if the LPGRR has not yet been approved by the ERCOT Board.

+(5) Once approved, an LPGRR cannot be withdrawn.

-2.4.3 Profiling Working Group Review and Action
+2.3.3 RMS Review and Action